Most people do not need every AI subscription. The win is matching one plan to your dominant workflow, then adding a second only when ROI is obvious.

 - Whether you need a second model for verification, not just “more AI”.

-Close with a routing recommendation: most users improve output quality more by choosing the right model for each task than by overpaying for one plan and using it for everything.
+Most users improve output quality more by choosing the right model for each task than by overpaying for one plan and using it for everything.
+The goal is not to find the single best subscription — it is to match your dominant workflow to the plan that serves it best, then add a second tool only when the ROI is obvious and measurable.

 Want the fastest way to choose the right model before paying for more plans?